highfidelity/hifi-docs-grav-content/02.create-and-explore/13.archives/09.create-a-tablet-app/docs.md

 The Gemstone Magic Maker app will also be made available for download on the Marketplace soon as well.

 ## Next Steps

-If you have any questions about this tutorial, please don’t hesitate to ask.
-We’re always happy to help!

 *Here are some tablet app ideas that you can explore*